marcopennekamp/lore/specification/modules.md

 **By default**, module members have access to certain other module members by their simple name.
 A member in a module `foo.bar` has default access to the following module members by simple name (and in this order):

-- Locally declared members in the **same** local module.
+- Locally declared members in the same **local module**.
 - Imports of the local module `foo.bar`.
-- Locally declared members in the surrounding module `foo`.
+- Locally declared members in the surrounding local module `foo`.
 - Imports of the local module `foo`.
 - Locally declared members in the surrounding local root module.
   - Note: If a module is nested twice, the inner parent has precedence over the outer parent, and so on.
 In this case, `foo` has precedence over the local root module.